 Q: To date, has any client country pursued more than one PforR operation?

-Fadia Saadah: Yes, several countries have more than one - Ethiopia, Morocco, Rwanda, Tanzania, and Vietnam.
+Fadia Saadah: Yes, 21 of 39 countries that have used PforRs have more than one – Bangladesh, Brazil, Burkina Faso, China, Egypt, Ethiopia, India, Indonesia, Jordan, Kenya, Lebanon, Morocco, Mozambique, Nepal, Nigeria, Pakistan, Rwanda, Serbia, Tanzania, Uganda, and Vietnam.
 (See all PforR projects)

 Q: How does PforR ensure that environmental and social aspects are protected?

 Fadia Saadah: The Bank is committed to addressing social and environmental concerns and makes an upfront assessment of these issues prior to determining whether to proceed with a PforR operation.
 As necessary, the Bank also agrees with the government on measures to strengthen the management of the environmental and social effects of particular programs—measures that may be introduced prior to or as part of the implementation of a PforR operation.
 In addition, activities with potentially significant, irreversible adverse impacts on the environment and affected people are excluded from PforR.
-The PforR Two-Year Review Paper describes how such exclusions are managed.
+The PforR Two-Year Review Paper and the PforR Board Paper describe how such exclusions are managed.

 Q: How is fraud and corruption addressed in PforR supported operations?